 As I recounted all of this and began spelling it out, I started seeing the messages come into clear view.
 I had watched time after time, the female role-models in my life hushed and silent, but all the while writing those messages in the steam on the bathroom mirrors: “Women are for men.
 Sexuality is a woman’s superpower.
 The only way to get what you want from men is through sexuality.”
 This message was clear throughout my childhood and adolescent years, though I couldn’t have told you at the time.
 It wasn’t until much, much later in life, when I recounted all of my sexual experiences and connected them to my repeated failures to obtain what I really wanted most from a man: intimacy and care, nurture and sensitivity – real connection.

 Physically speaking, I bent every rule that I had about appropriate touch and appropriate pre-marriage, opposite sex interaction as an adolescent and up, given my conservative upbringing.
-I would continue to give to a male, physically, long after I felt that the relationship wasn’t meeting my needs, because the dread that I had about rejecting or hurting a man was infinitely stronger than the drive to pursue my own desires.
+I would often continue to push my limits, physically, even after I felt that the relationship wasn’t meeting my needs, because the dread that I had about rejecting or hurting a man was infinitely stronger than the drive to pursue my own desires.
 This was a message that I held near and dear, though it was far from my conscious awareness: My identity, primarily, was female and sexual, and intended for serving men.
 Before my feelings, before my needs, before my desires, before my ambitions and dreams, was my identity of need-meeter for men.
 It would be easy to blame men for these experiences, but the reality is that I had to own this misunderstanding of my identity and make different choices in order to have different experiences.
 I am happy to say that I have since met many, many men who respect and value women.
 They also long for authenticity and intimacy, and have their own sexual messages.

 This is what the sexual timeline is all about: those ingrained messages that we aren’t even aware of, that continue to influence our behavior well into adulthood.
 Core beliefs become the foundation of our identity, at the core of every other thing that we believe to be true of ourselves.
 Many times, based on those core beliefs, our behaviors perpetuate and invite new experiences that then subsequently confirm the very things that we are seeking to be rid of.
 In my heart, I longed to be more than a sexual object, more than a submissive and hurt woman stuffing my feelings and needs for the sake of male approval.
 Yet, my behavior invited recurring experiences that confirmed that was all that I was destined to be.
 That is, until I became aware of myself and my messages and chose to stop inviting experiences that would speak those messages to me again.